pingcap/docs-tidb-operator/en/upgrade-a-tidb-cluster.md

 1. Modify the image configurations of all components in TidbCluster CR.

-    Note that TidbCluster CR has multiple parameters for image configuration:
+    Note that TidbCluster CR has multiple parameters for the image configuration:

     - `spec.version`: the format is `imageTag`, such as `v3.1.0`